 I don't even think it's an artfully, Bill.

-But you might have not been as passionate about the call to a foreign leader had you not been bludging for two years.
+I mean, the guy's saying, look, I'm not saying you did anything wrong, but you might have not been as passionate about the call to a foreign leader had you not been bludgeoned for two years.

-Will you cede me that?
+Will you seed me that?

-And if you go everyone forgets, he said you need to do us a favor.
+And if you go, everyone forgets, he said, you need to do us a favor.

-And this is on look, I understand that, but you know and I know they're just out together.
+Look, I understand that, but you know and I know.

 But they're calling Russia.

-No, no, they they're calling our enemies and warning them.
+They're calling our enemies and warning them.

-And he didn't make a lot of good points.
+He didn't make a lot of good points.

 I mean, his opening statement, I could hardly follow him.